Skip to main content

 • “It's very focused on fighting and I had to do quite a bit of grinding (sigh!) to level up and get money.”

-• “It requires lots of grinding before joining the boss battle, lots of save games too.”
+• “It requires lots of grinding before joining the boss battle, and lots of save games too.”

-• “And the difficulty is good; not hard, but there are rough spots where you had to figure out the right strategy and can't just muscle through (although grinding is basically required in the early areas).”
+• “Although grinding is basically required in the early areas, the difficulty is good; not hard, but there are rough spots where you have to figure out the right strategy and can't just muscle through.”

 • graphics

-The game's graphics feature a mix of standard RPG Maker assets and original designs, evoking a nostalgic feel reminiscent of classic SNES RPGs, enhanced by crisper visuals akin to later remakes.
-While some users noted the use of familiar character portraits, the overall artwork and design received praise for their quality and effective integration with the game's music.
-However, the variety and mix of graphical styles may not appeal to everyone.
+The game's graphics feature a mix of standard RPG Maker assets and original designs, resulting in a nostalgic feel reminiscent of classic SNES RPGs, enhanced by crisper visuals akin to later remakes.
+While some players noted the use of familiar character portraits, the overall artwork and design received praise for their quality and effective integration with the game's music.
+However, the variety and combination of different graphical styles may not appeal to everyone.

 • “The design and feel are akin to classic SNES RPGs, with crisper graphics similar to some of the later remakes.”